 Worksheet for preparing a statement of cash flows

-By: Rashid Javed | Updated on: September 27th, 2022
+By: Rashid Javed | Updated on: February 24th, 2024

 1. Purpose and advantages

-3. Sections
+3. Example

 The process of preparing a statement of cash flows involves the analysis of changes in non-cash balance sheet accounts.
 This process needs to be more formalized and documented when numerous adjustments and complications exist.
 A special worksheet serves this purpose.

-Format and sections of worksheet:
+Format and sections of worksheet

 (1).
-Balance sheet effects section:
+The balance sheet effects section

 (2).
-The cash effects section:
+The cash effects section

 Additional information:

-• Net income for the year: $500,000.
+• Net income for the year 2013 was $500,000.

-• Cash dividend declared and paid during the year: $280,000.
+• The cash dividends of $280,000 were declared and paid during the year.

-• Depreciation expenses for the year: $120,000
+• Depreciation expenses for the year were $120,000.

 • Sold marketable securities for $70,000; the cost was $30,000.

-• Acquired plant assets for $200,000. $60,000 paid in cash and a mortgage note payable was issued for the balance.
+• Acquired plant assets for $200,000. $60,000 was paid in cash, and a mortgage note payable was issued for the balance.

 Required:

-1. Prepare a worksheet as a helping tool for the preparation of final statement of cash flows.
+1. Prepare a worksheet as a helping tool for the preparation of the final statement of cash flows.

-2. Prepare a statement of cash flows of Meta company.
+2. Prepare a statement of cash flows of Meta Company.

 Solution:

 (1).
-Worksheet for statement of cash flows:
+Worksheet for the statement of cash flows:

 (2).
 Statement of cash flows:

-More from Statement of cash flows (explanations):
+Statement of cash flows of Meta Company

 Leave a comment